SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDC100_TSEMP.md

 The **Teleste HDC100 TSEMP connector** is a solution for managing and monitoring Teleste HDC100 devices with exceptional efficiency.
 It simplifies the complexity of overseeing multiple modules in distributed systems by providing a centralized interface for remote control, real-time monitoring, and alarm management within the HDO platform.
-Integrated with DataMiner, the connector offers real-time access to device information, configuration, and status, supporting both Ethernet and serial communication.
+This connector offers real-time access to device information, configuration, and status, supporting both Ethernet and serial communication.
 Additionally, it evolves continually to accommodate new Teleste HDC100 modules and firmware updates, enhancing configuration and monitoring capabilities.

 ## Key Features